(1) The Commissioner may cancel or vary an enforcement notice by giving written notice to the person to whom it was given.

 (a) after the end of the period within which an appeal can be brought against the notice, and

-(b) on the ground that, by reason of a change of circumstances, one or more of the provisions of that notice need not be complied with
+(b) on the ground that, by reason of a change of circumstances, one or more of the provisions of that notice

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.